miiitaka/wp-structuring-markup/readme.txt

 == Changelog ==

+= 4.3.0 (2018-0x-xx) =
+* Updated : Enable / disable function of link setting of current page of breadcrumbs.

 = 4.2.2 (2018-05-15) =
 * Checked : WordPress version 4.9.5 operation check.
 * Fixed : If there is a child element on that page in the top fixed page, the parent element duplicates.